 Starting a business or a side hustle

-Whether you’re opening a traditional business like a bricks-and-mortar store or just getting serious with your dog-walking or freelance writing side hustle, your new business could help you save on your tax return this year.
+Whether you’re opening a traditional business like a brick-and-mortar store or just getting serious with your dog-walking or freelance writing side hustle, your new business could help you save on your tax return.

 You may be able to deduct up to $5,000 worth of business start-up expenses from your gross income.